limayeaditya/thumbnail_api/readme.md

 ## Testing the API routes.

-Since this is mostly an API with post and patch requests, testing will be done with [Postman](https://www.getpostman.com/)
+Since this is mostly an API with post requests, testing will be done with [Postman](https://www.getpostman.com/)

 ### Authentication
 This is a mock authentication so you can pass in any username or password to login.